danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 Existing error behavior will remain the same, with the following clarification: if no partition id or an invalid partition id is included in the URI, a 400 status code will be returned.

 ## QIDO
-Users must specify a partition id as the scope for searching studies, series and instances.
+Results will be returned from the partition specified in the path.
 See [cross-partition query discussion](#cross-partition-queries).

 **Request**
 ```
-GET {API_VERSION}/{PARTITION_KEY}/studies?...
+GET {partition path}/studies?...
 ```

 **Response**